 Why Does the Grid Need Storage?

 Operating the electric grid is tricky.
-The electric grid was designed to provide electricity instantaneously.
+For a variety of reasons, we designed our grid to provide electricity instantaneously.
 In other words, when we turn on our lights, grid operators must generate the exact amount of electricity immediately – Right now!

 We all are aware of what results when the electricity supply doesn’t meet demand.
 It’s called a blackout.